Wyde & Associates, PLLC Texas Record Clearing

 • Free eligibility check — know if you qualify before you pay anything.

-• We handle every Harris County filing, hearing, and agency notice — you never appear in court.
+• We handle every Harris County filing, hearing, and agency notice — in nearly every case you never appear in court.

 • Flat-fee pricing from $1,395 — no surprise invoices, ever.